kakyoism/kkappkit/doc/analysis.md

   - Pros: more intuitive, and the middlename is more readable
   - Cons: name clashing is possible, but they can be protected by a folder, e.g., `kkappkit/<app_specific>.<config_type>.json`
 - Conclusion: the alternative is a better approach

+## What's with the frontend-backend-communication to MVC switch?
+- frontend-backend-communication is a good idea, but it's an analytical model instead of a design model; it's therefore not fit for a role of codegen configuration
+- MVC is a design pattern, and therefore a better fit for codegen configuration
+- The current design is a mix of both, which is confusing; so we removed backend
+- As for the backend field, currently all it specifies is Python as its tech-stack.
+But that's not useful and it's impossible to use anything otherwise to interface with Tkinter; other tech-stacks usually have mature frontend-backend duo, e.g., flutter, JS frameworks, etc.; so we can throw it away after converting to MVC